kasra-hosseini/obspyDMT/README.rst

 1. Get the time span from input and in case of the large time span, divide it into small intervals.
 2. Check the availability of the requested stations for each interval.
 3. Start to retrieve the waveforms and/or response files for each interval and for all the available stations. (default: waveforms, response files and metadata will be retrieved.)
-4. Instrument Correction to all saved waveforms based on the specified options.
+4. Instrument correction to all saved waveforms based on the specified options.
 5. Merging the small retrieved time intervals to get the original input time span and save the final product.

-The following lines show how to send a "Continuous Request" with ObsPyDMT and present two short examples.
+The following lines show how to send a `continuous request`_ with obspyDMT and present two short examples.

-The general way to define a "Continuous Request" is:
+The general way to define a `continuous request`_ is:

 ::

     $ ./obspyDMT.py --continuous --option-1 value --option-2

-For details on option-1 and option-2 please refer to `Option Types`_ section.
+For details on option-1 and option-2 please refer to `Option types`_ section.

 Example 1: to test the code with the defualt values run: